colder/phantm/README.md

     Usage:   phantm [..options..] <files ...>
     Options: --help                 This help
-             --maindir <maindir>    Specify main directory of the tool --colors <mode>        Change the way errors are displayed:
+             --colors <mode>        Change the way errors are displayed:
                                     Mode: none   : no colors
                                           termbg : ANSI colors inside the code (default)